 A. Forces independent contractors to be reclassified as employees or end up jobless.

 B. Forces non-union workers to pay union dues against their will.

 C. Protects non-union workers from being harassed or retaliated against if they don’t join a union.

 A. Truth.
-The PRO Act (HR 2474), passed by the U.S. House of Representatives, will reduce independent contract work across the country.
-The bill would adopt nationally California’s ABC test for determining if a worker is an independent contractor (codified as the AB 5 law).
-This provision of the PRO Act would eliminate the flexible work opportunities that workers depend on to help them balance other priorities such as caregiving for children or parents.
-Workers in the gig economy would also see their income-generating opportunities disappear.
+The PRO Act (HR 842), just reintroduced by Congress last week, will reduce independent contract work across the country.
+The bill would adopt nationally California’s ABC test for determining if a worker is an independent contractor (codified as the AB5 law).
+This provision of the PRO Act would eliminate the flexible work opportunities that workers depend on to help them balance other priorities such as caregiving for children and aging parents.
+Freelance workers would also see their income-generating opportunities disappear.
 Employers will opt to eliminate their independent contractor workforce rather than incur the costs of bringing those contractors on as full employees.
 When AB5 took effect, thousands of independent contractors in California lost incomes, contracts, and jobs.

 B. Truth.
 If you are not a union member, you should not be forced to pay dues.
 Right-to-work laws in 27 states have freed American workers from having their hard-earned income taken away by unions without their say.
 However, the PRO Act would overturn those laws and outlaw states from passing new ones in an effort to boost union coffers, which they spend on causes that many Americans disagree with.